The Kenyan Capital

 People often think of Nairobi as a dirty and crowded city, which it is better just to leave as soon as you have the chance.
-Myself I just had a day there, stopping by mainly to get money that I could change at the blue market in Ethiopia and Sudan.
+Myself I just had a couple of days there, stopping by mainly to get money that I could change at the blue market in Ethiopia and Sudan.

 Sure Nairobi has its mess, but what is fascinating is that it at the same place as a dirty street can have a brand new skyscraper.
 You will find old churches next to a cell phone vendor street full of neon signs and you can find small mosques hidden between narrow streets.
 If you strap up a pair of good shoes and walk around for a day you will see the small things that make the city more interesting, like a blind man playing his harmonica, local buses that have been decorated and pimped after movies and sports teams and businessmen in suits walking next to street kids in their rags.